mattkirman/dotfiles/README.markdown

 ## Add-ons

-* A departure from `holman/dotfiles`, I use [rvm](https://rvm.io/)
+* If you have installed [rbenv](https://github.com/sstephenson/rbenv)
-  rather than [rbenv](https://github.com/sstephenson/rbenv).
-If you have rvm installed the current ruby and gemset will show up in the right prompt.
+  then the current ruby is displayed in the right prompt.
 * If you have [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
   installed then that's loaded as well.